 When it comes to word problems, this might include explaining the rationale behind one of the strategies that appears to be a lot more work than the others.

-It is also important to acknowledge the negative feelings students might have about a task or their ability to complete it.
-While we want them to be able to build independence, we don't want them to drown in overwhelm.
+It is also important to acknowledge students’ negative feelings about a task or their ability to complete it.
+While we want them to be able to build independence, we don’t want them to drown in overwhelm.

-By providing emotional supports, we can help determine whether a student is stuck with the learning or with the emotions that come from the cognitive challenge.
+By providing emotional support, we can help determine whether a student is stuck with the learning or with the emotions from the cognitive challenge.

 Finally, giving choices is recommended.
-Identifying choices that both you and the student can live with is an important step.
+Identifying choices you and your students who struggle with word problems can live with is an important step.

 Whether this is working in partners, trying an alternative method, or skipping a problem and coming back, students need to feel like they have some ownership over the challenge they are working through.

-By building in opportunities for autonomy, and choice, teachers help students build a sense of self-efficacy and confidence in their ability to be successful learners across a variety of contexts (McCombs, 2002,2006).
+By building in opportunities for autonomy, and choice, teachers help students build a sense of self-efficacy and confidence in their ability to be successful learners across various contexts (McCombs, 2002,2006).

 We know this leads to numerous positive outcomes and has even been linked to drop-out prevention (Christenson & Thurlow, 2004).